skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to a tailor and requests a fancy robe with his insignia, trying to get gossip in the meantime.
 His old robe is burned and damaged from acid, and he needs to replace it.
-The shopkeeper is very free with the gossip, telling Skeeve all sorts of gossip about people in the Bazaar, but not relating anything interesting or useful to their quest.
+The shopkeeper is very free with the gossip, telling Skeeve all sorts of gossip about people in the bazaar, but not relating anything interesting or useful to their quest.

 The shopkeeper tells him that a 10% discount is available for members